markkolich/havalo-kvs/README.md

 * **Zero Configuration** &ndash; Drop `havalo.war` into your Servlet container, and get a local K,V store with **nothing else to install**.
 For a slightly *more* secure deployment, create one `.properties` file with the right magic in it and place it in your Servlet container's default configuration directory.

 * **Runs in your Existing Servlet Container** &ndash; Most "enterprisy" like environments *still* deploy their business logic core in some type of Servlet container.
-If you need local K,V storage without installing or configurating any additional software in your stack, chances are good Havalo will just work for you out-of-the box.
+If you need local K,V storage without installing or configurating any additional software in your stack, chances are good Havalo will just work for you out-of-the-box.

 * **In-Memory Locking** &ndash; Completely avoids relying on the filesystem to manage resource locking.
 As a result, Havalo manages all locks on objects and repositories in local memory.
 As such, Havalo behaves the same on ext3, ext4, NTFS, NFS Plus, etc.  No matter where you deploy Havalo, you can trust it will do the right thing.